teerasej/nextflow-from-genai-to-agent-dev/day-2/Instructions/Labs/06-rag-with-azure-ai-search.md

     ```powershell
     dotnet run
     ```
-2. When prompted, ask a question that can be answered from the brochures index (for example, "Find a hotel near the airport").
+2. When prompted, ask a question that can be answered from the brochures index, for example:
+    ```text
+    Tell me where to stay in New York?
+    ```
 3. Observe how the assistant first pulls the relevant brochure content via the vector search plugin before answering.

 ## Extend the pattern to other vector solutions